-John McCarthy is currently the country lead for Indonesia on the ACIAR project “Assessment of Food System Security, Resilience and Emerging Risks in the Indo-Pacific in the context of COVID-19”.
+In 2020 John McCarthy was the country lead for Indonesia on the ACIAR project “Assessment of Food System Security, Resilience and Emerging Risks in the Indo-Pacific in the context of COVID-19”.

 For the full publications list see Orchid.

 Dr John McCarthy works on issues of rural development, natural resource management, food security and social protection.
-He is currently the country lead for Indonesia on the ACIAR project “Assessment of Food System Security, Resilience and Emerging Risks in the Indo-Pacific in the context of COVID-19”.
+He was the country lead for Indonesia on the ACIAR project “Assessment of Food System Security, Resilience and Emerging Risks in the Indo-Pacific in the context of COVID-19”.

 ‘Improving community fire management and peatland restoration in Indonesia’ (ACIAR)

 ‘Household vulnerability, food security and the politics of social protection in Indonesia’, (ARC discovery project)

 ‘Land Governance and Rural Transitions in Southeast Asia and the Pacific’ (ANU College of Asia and the Pacific Asia-Pacific Innovation Program Scheme)